 In the World Championship of 2012, when he qualified by defeating Yu Delu, made a 147 on the opening day of the tournament in the match against Stuart Bingham.
 It was his third maximum break on the Crucible and the eleventh he had achieved in his career.
 He went to the second round with a win by 10-4 over Bingham and then crushed John Higgins for 13-4 (his first victory against his compatriot in a ranking tournament since 2003).
 Hendry lost 2-13 in front of Maguire and immediately announced his withdrawal from the game, citing dissatisfaction with their level of play in recent years and difficulties in balancing competitive commitments, commercial and personal and revealed that he had made the decision three months ago.

 In the following video you can see the last 147 de Stephen Hendry.

-Hendry has won 74 professional titles, ranking second on the all-time list, behind Steve Davis.
+Hendry retired with these numbers: 74 professional titles, ranking second on the all-time list, behind Steve Davis.
 But nevertheless, Hendry holds the record for the number of ranking titles (36).
 In addition, won four team titles and several amateur titles.
 Among other records, He also holds the longest uninterrupted career of World Championship appearances (27 times) and the longest uninterrupted time inside the top 16 in the world ranking (23 seasons).

 Besides snooker, Stephen Hendry is passionate about golf, of poker and football.